 Little Free Libraries are the cutest new trend.
 They are little libraries that people set up in public places.
-They offer a bit more flexibility, as there are no late fees or hours of operations, but they are usually small and very limited.
-If you have one near you, then it’s a cute activity and a good place to look for some books.
+They offer a bit more flexibility, as there are no late fees or hours of operation, but they are usually small and very limited.
+If you have one near you, it’s a cute activity and an excellent place to look for some books.
 Find a library near you and borrow a book!

 Update: We just got our first book from Imagination library, and I cannot be more thrilled!
 As you can see, it’s “The Little Engine that Could,” which is a childhood classic, so something I am so happy to own!
 Having these books for the kids to look at and read all the time is so important, and, amazingly, it is free!

 You get a free book by mail every month!
 What could be better?
-Signing up for both these programs will get you 2 free books every month!
+Signing up for both of these programs will get you two free books every month!
 These two programs are the easiest way to begin creating your home library.

 Kellogg’s Family Rewards

 I was hesitant to include Kellogg’s Family Rewards in the list because it’s not actually totally free.
-Kellogg’s has a program that you can get a free kids book for every participating box of Kellogg’s that you purchase.
+Kellogg’s has a program to get a free kids book for every participating box of Kellogg’s that you purchase.
 Of course, this means you have to spend money on cereal.
 If you are buying cereal anyway, then it’s free.
-If you are buying cereal just to get the book, then it is not really free.
+However, it is not really free if you are buying cereal just to get the book.

-(Although if you are a savvy shopper and follow deal sites like hip2save, then you may just score Kellogg’s cereal for super cheap on occasion- in which case you get cheap cereal and a free book for a kid, so that would be the ultimate).
-This free book for kids program is different than the regular Kellogg’s Point Program, so make sure to click on the right link to get your free book!
+(Although, if you are a savvy shopper and follow deal sites like hip2save, you may just score Kellogg’s cereal for super cheap on occasion- in which case you get cheap cereal and a free book for a kid.
+That would be the ultimate).
+This free book for kids program is different from the regular Kellogg’s Point Program, so click on the right link to get your free book!

 If you have any family members who don’t need books (ha!ha!) or are just generous, you can ask them for their leftover cereal boxes to help you get more books- think grandparents, aunts, uncles, cousins.
 If they eat cereal but don’t have kids in the house, they will probably be thrilled to save the boxes for you and let you use them to get free books.
 Since its a limit of 10 books for a household, they can also apply for their own books, and you can get even more books!